xiwenchao/vae_bandit/README.md

 # vae_bandit
-Make use of vae to do online recommendation(muti-arm bandit problem)
+Make use of vae to do online recommendation(multi-arm bandit problem)